Three guiding principles of isopublic

 Even though prostitution and adultery are sinful to Christians, it’s a sin for Christians to interfere or prohibit those activities by law using the power of the state.
 This, because people must voluntarily act in accordance with Christ’s teaching.
 By forcing abstinence, Christians interfere with people choosing not to be sinful, and thus, with God’s judgment.

 Other features of isopublic compatible with Christian values are—the Eudemic Code including the Golden Maxim and the do no harm principle, practice of just war with a citizen-militia only used in defending the nation, a virtuous and laissez-faire Tricuria that doesn’t interfere with Christian practices as long as Christians don’t interfere with non-Christians.

 The isopublic permits the People to engage in almost all activities freely so long as they don’t harm others in the doing.
 Christians should agree since doing harm to others also infringes on their equal freedom to choose to act with Christian virtue.

-Isopublic is the most Christian of states because it produces the greatest freedom for individuals to be Christian.
-The ideal political arrangement for Christians is under the Eudemic Code and isopublic whereby each person has the maximum freedom to choose to live in accordance with Christ with the least interference from the State.
+Isopublic is the most Christian-friendly model of state because it produces the greatest freedom for individuals to be Christian.
+The ideal political arrangement for Christians is under the Eudemic Code and isopublic whereby each person has the maximum freedom to choose to live in accordance with Christ with the least interference from the state.
 Even a theocratic Christian state would itself be unchristian if it means imposing Christian values and not allowing individuals to come to Jesus voluntarily.
-Even if there’re no Christians in the state, isopublic is still the more Christian state because it affords the greatest opportunity for individuals to be Christian, i.e. its not the number of Christians but the operating principles of state that makes it the more Christian.
+Even if there’re no Christians in the state, isopublic is still the more Christian state because it affords the greatest opportunity for individuals to be Christian, i.e. its not the number of Christians but the operating principles of the state that makes it the more Christian.

 Destroying the “One Ring”